Foo Foo Lammar

-Francis Joseph Pearson (22 March 1937 – 7 November 2003) was a British drag queen and nightclub owner known professionally as Foo Foo Lammar (with his surname also being spelt as Lamarr or Lamar).
-The Times called him "One of the North of England's most popular female impersonators", whilst the BBC described his performance as "a legendary drag act".
+Francis Joseph Pearson (22 March 1937 – 7 November 2003) was a British drag queen and nightclub owner known professionally as Foo Foo Lammar (with his surname also spelt as Lamarr or Lamar).
+The Times called him "One of the North of England's most popular female impersonators", whilst the BBC described his drag act as "legendary".
 Lammar, who was based in his native Manchester, worked in entertainment for over 30 years, and amassed a fortune of over £5m.
 He became an established name in Manchester from the 1970s onwards, and was well known in the city until his death in 2003.

 Early life

 Francis Joseph Pearson was born to a working-class family on 22 March 1937 in Ancoats, Manchester, then part of Lancashire.
 He was one of five brothers, and his father was a rag-and-bone merchant.
 Francis, known as Frank, left school at 15 without any qualifications and worked as a delivery boy for bread vans.
 This was followed by a stint at a cotton mill, and then Butterworths, a waste paper reclamation firm.
 In his teens, he was a boxer, and lived on the same street as future Coronation Street actor Bill Tarmey.